kingston353/DSA210_TERM_PROJECT/README.md

 - Apple sleep app: Includes detailed information about sleep duration, consistency and trends.
 - Apple fitness app: Tracks daily steps, workout sessions, physical activities in a detailed way.
 - I will use open source tools and libraries like python, pandas etc. to analyze this data.
 I think both of these apps include organized and detailed information.
-Since they are developed by same company it will be easier for me to use these data sets.
+Since they are developed by the same company it will be easier for me to use these data sets.

 ## Techniques and Plan

 To achieve the project objectives i will use steps below;
 - With Exploratory Data Analysis (EDA), I will make summary statistics for my sleep and fitness data after i convert these datas to a type that i can compare.
 I will try to identify correlation and patterns between my activity levels and my sleep duration.
 I will make trend analysis for different time durations (weeks, months etc.).
 Then i will continue with the next step which is visualization of this analysis.
 - Visualization: I will make categorical analysis for activity types (steps and fitness workouts) and use bar charts and histograms.
 I will also use correlation heatmaps to explore relationship between activity and sleep.
 These visualization tools will help me to show trends, outliers and patterns.
 - Machine Learning: I will use machine learning tools to optimize my workout and sleep time habits.
 This step will help me to make correct implementations for my workout and sleep routine.